Office of Accessibility Services

 First, students should learn what the purpose of and the learning outcomes of the group work are.
 If a student and their instructor think that a student’s accommodation(s) cannot be implemented because of the required group work, the student and faculty member should discuss possible ways to meet the same learning outcomes.
 For support with implementing your accommodation(s) in courses with group work, students and faculty may contact OAS.

-Because accommodations are unique to the individual and are suggestions made by students’ providers.
+Because accommodations are unique to the individual.

 Students may submit appeals regarding accommodation determinations, academic adjustments or implementation by emailing Sahana Gupta CUNY SPH Chief Diversity Officer, Title IX Coordinator and ADA-504 Coordinator sahana.gupta@sph.cuny.edu.